Quanjude: Beijing

-Hong Kong

-There is one Quanjude branch in Hong Kong, in Tsim Sha Tsui, where it is known as "Quanjude Roast Duck Restaurant (全聚德烤鴨店)".

 Outside China

-In 2017, the first branch outside of China and Taiwan opened in Melbourne, Australia.
-Since then another has opened in Sydney in 2018.
-As of 2023, both branches in Australia have shut down permanently.
+The Quanjude restaurants outside China opened in Bremen, Los Angeles and Guam in 1994.
+In 2004, the first QJD restaurant in Japan (Japanese:Zenshutoku) opened in Tokyo.

+In Canada, QJD operates restaurants in Toronto, Vancouver, and Ottawa; of note, the Vancouver restaurant received a Michelin Star in 2022, and the Ottawa restaurant is simply called "Peking Duck" for unknown reasons.

-QJD also has a restaurant in Toronto, Canada and Lisbon, Portugal.
-The chain also has three restaurants in Tokyo, Japan.
+QJD also operates a restaurant in Lisbon, Portugal.

+In June 2025, a new location, also called iDen & Quanjude, opened on the Upper East Side of Manhattan, New York, in the old Le Grenouille location.
+The restaurant space was bought for $14.2 million and was opened by the same people who own the Vancouver Michelin-starred location.

 History

 Quanjude was established in 1864 during the Qing dynasty under the reign of the Tongzhi Emperor.
 Although Peking duck can trace its history many centuries back, Quanjude's heritage of roast duck preparation – using open ovens and non-smoky hardwood fuel such as Chinese date, peach, or pear to add a subtle fruity flavor with a golden crisp to the skin – was originally reserved for the imperial families.

 The first Quanjude manager, Yang Renquan, who started out selling chicken and ducks, paid a retired chef from the palace for the imperial recipe.
 Soon after, Quanjude began to serve roast duck from the imperial kitchen to the common masses.
 Yang Renquan opened his first, small Dejuquan (德聚全, the three characters being reversed from the current name) inside Yangrou Hutong in Qianmen (前門), which at the time was one of the busiest areas in Beijing.
 His restaurant became an instant success and has since grown into the current branch in Qianmen that employs over 400 staff members and can occupy 900 guests at one time.
 The Qianmen restaurant, along with the many other Quanjude branches, together form one of the largest food enterprises in the nation.

+After the 1949 establishment of the People's Republic of China, Quanjude was gradually collectivized.